 In 1990, Mr. Izhakoff was elected President of the Diamond Dealers Club and later became President of the World Federation of Diamond Bourses and the World Diamond Council.

 Reuven Kaufman has been President of the Diamond Dealers Club since 2011.

 The DDC also was intensively involved in the representation and administration of the international diamond trade, being a founder member of the World Federation of Diamond Bourses when in was created in 1947.
 It hosted the WFDB’s biennial congresses in 1964, 1982 and 2004.

 With the advent of the Internet, the DDC began the process of adapting its operation to an online environment.
 In 2003 it launched its website at www.nyddc.com.

-Transactions on the DD online trading platform are secured, with the site acting as a guarantor to the seller for prompt payment of his merchandise and to the buyer for the exact specifications of the stone.
-As members of the DDC, both buyers and suppliers know that they are protected by the Club’s stringent membership requirements, by-laws, and a proven system of arbitration, in which disagreements can be promptly resolved by a neutral dispute resolution mechanism whose decisions are upheld by the New York State Supreme Court.
+Members of the DDC know that they are protected by the Club’s stringent membership requirements, by-laws, and a proven system of arbitration, in which disagreements can be promptly resolved by a neutral dispute resolution mechanism whose decisions are upheld by the New York State Supreme Court.

 Since its founding in 1931, the DDC has grown into the largest diamond trade organization in the United States and one of leading diamond exchanges in the world.
 And although none of the few pioneers who were among its founders are alive today, many of their descendants are still prominent in the trade and can be counted among the Club’s 2,000 members.
 They undoubtedly would have been proud at what has been achieved.